 Climate variability adds another element of uncertainty to planning for future water needs.
-The IWRB contracted with Boise State University to evaluate potential changes to water supply and demand which might result from climate variability on a watershed scale.
+The IWRB contracted with Boise State University to evaluate potential changes to water supply and demand that might result from climate variability on a watershed scale.
 There is a large range of uncertainty to climate model predictions; however, general trends are indicated.

-Multiple studies of climate change in the Pacific Northwest and northern Rockies estimate increases in mean monthly temperatures of 0.48 to 3.05 (Celsius) for the 2040 irrigation season compared to the 1971-2010 temperature average (BOR, 2008, 2011).
+Multiple studies of climate change in the Pacific Northwest and northern Rockies estimate increases in mean monthly temperatures of 0.86 to 5.49 Fahrenheit for the 2040 irrigation season compared to the 1971 - 2010 temperature average (BOR, 2008, 2011).

-Regional studies for the northwest United States indicate greater climate variability conditions (floods and droughts) will be more severe, and change the flow regime on which current hydrologic operating procedures are based.
-For example, temperature increases would allow more winter precipitation to fall as rain instead of snow, alter the timing of snowmelt and result in earlier snow melt.
+Regional studies for the northwest United States indicate greater climate variability conditions (floods and droughts) will be more severe and change the flow regime on which current hydrologic operating procedures are based.
+For example, temperature increases would allow more winter precipitation to fall as rain instead of snow, and will result in earlier snow melt.
 On average, peak flows in the Boise River basin may be higher in the future than current historic high flows.
-Timing of spring runoff is complex and a function of climatic indexes (e.g. El Niño-Southern Oscillation, Pacific decadal oscillation , etc.), forest fires and climatic change.
-Analysis of streamflow measurements shows peaks are occurring a few weeks earlier, as also predicted by the climate change models.
-Peak flow and trends are also influenced by phenomenon such as El Nino and La Nina, and other longer term climatic cycles.
-Other impacts of snowpack melting earlier in the summer are increased annual evapotranspiration, and lower summer/baseflows.
+Timing of spring runoff is complex and a function of climatic indexes (e.g., El Niño-southern oscillation, Pacific decadal oscillation), forest fires, and climatic change.
+Analysis of stream flow measurements shows peaks are occurring a few weeks earlier as also predicted by the climate change models.
+Peak flow and trends are also influenced by phenomenon such as El Nino and La Nina and other longer term climatic cycles.
+The earlier melting of snowpack will lead to lower summer stream base flows at a time when evapotranspiration is expected to increase with increases in temperature.
 Fall precipitation could occur more frequently as rain and less frequently as snow.

-Climate change projections indicate the Boise River Basin may experience wetter wet years and drier dry years.
-However, because our water storage capacity in the basin is fixed the increased water supplies during the wet years cannot be captured and held over for use during the dry years.
+Climate change projections indicate the Boise River basin may experience wetter wet years and drier dry years.
+However because our water storage capacity in the basin is fixed, the increased water supplies during the wet years cannot be captured and held over for use during the dry years.
 Consequently, wet years do not offset dry years.